vitaliybugayev/useful-java-clients/README.md

 implementation("com.example:useful-java-clients:1.0.0")
 ```

-If you publish to a private repository (e.g., Nexus/Artifactory/GitHub Packages), configure your repository in the consuming project accordingly.
+Publish this repository to your private registry (e.g., Nexus/Artifactory/GitHub Packages), and configure that repository in the consuming project accordingly.

 ## Requirements

-- Java 17+
+- Java 21+
 - Maven 3.8+

 ## Build & Test